Laptop-Salad/SchoolPoints/Docs/Overview.md

 https://flask.palletsprojects.com/en/2.3.x/tutorial/templates/ - We can use the jinja2 templating engine to be able to use the same footer for different pages.

 # Login
-* When a student logs in successfully they will be redirected to /student/<their student id>
+* When a student logs in successfully they will be redirected to /student/{student id}
 * When a teacher logs in successfully they will be redirected to /teacher
-* When a parent logs in successfully they will be redirected to /student/<studentid>
+* When a parent logs in successfully they will be redirected to /student/{student id}

 On first login of student, teacher they will be redirected to /changepassword.